Philanthropic group gifts United Negro College Fund $100 million grant to help boost HBCU endowments

 Unplanned pregnancy is one of the strongest predictors of future poverty.
 Upstream USA aims to break the cycle of intergenerational poverty for the women who have 3 million unplanned pregnancies every year.
-Upstream USA provides training and technical assistance to family planning and health centers across the country, so they can provide access to the full range of contraceptive methods including long-acting, reversible contraception – reducing unplanned pregnancies, and improving economic opportunity, educational attainment and upward mobility for both parents and children.
+Upstream USA provides evidence-based training and wraparound services to all types of healthcare organizations across the country, so they can provide patient-centered access to the full range of contraceptive methods including long-acting, reversible contraception – reducing unplanned pregnancies, and improving economic opportunity, educational attainment and upward mobility for both parents and children.

 Children living in poverty are more likely to fall behind in social, emotional, cognitive, and behavioral development.
 While low-income children under age four can be difficult to reach in formal settings such as pre-kindergarten, 90% of them visit a pediatrician.
 HealthySteps, a program of ZERO TO THREE, is a national model of enhanced pediatric primary care that integrates a child development specialist into the primary care team to improve developmental outcomes with a particular emphasis on families living in low-income communities.
 Screening, advice and referrals give families the knowledge, support and resources they need to nurture their children’s healthy development.